kimrodriguezFINTECH/Project-3/README.md

 `web3 = Web3(Web3.HTTPProvider(ganache_url))`

 ## NFT Ticket
 For the Streamlit's session state is used to store variables that need to persist across reruns of the app.
-This is useful for keeping user input and other data consistent.

 `nfts` : A list to store NFT data.